 Career development programs to help employees explore their potential

-HRM has a strong focus on company culture and job satisfaction.
+HRM focuses on company culture and job satisfaction.
 Much of what motivates employees comes from the culture in which they work.
-Employee engagement programs can foster an inclusive and collaborative workplace culture.
-Although culture can be challenging to measure and quantify, it’s an important function of HRM to retain and recruit employees.
+Employee feedback opportunities can alert HR professionals to areas that are going well and others that may need improvement, and employee engagement programs can foster an inclusive and collaborative workplace culture.

 HRM also protects employees.
-Human resource (HR) professionals manage legal documents, policies, and regulations, identify what applies to their organization, and find effective ways to educate employees and enforce company policy.
+HR professionals manage legal documents, policies, and regulations, identify what applies to their organization, and find effective ways to educate employees and enforce company policy.
 HRM aims to be an ally or partner to employees.
 HRM emphasizes employee development while protecting employees from discrimination, workplace hazards, and unfair compensation.

 The human resource management field includes recruiting new hires, evaluating employee performance, ensuring fair compensation and benefits, training employees and supporting education and development, and protecting the health and safety of all employees.
 These are critical cornerstones of the work of HRM professionals.
 From crafting a job posting to providing continuing education options, HRM functions at all stages of an employee's journey with an organization.
 To be an effective HRM professional, you will need a mix of personal and technical skills like recruitment strategies, creating compensation plans, and communication and team building.